Raiden-Makoto/ProjectAURELIUS/alloys/readme.md

 ```

 A defect-chemistry validation confirmed the physical viability of this composition, demonstrating that the aliovalent charge imbalance is stabilized by the formation of Lithium vacancies.
 The final predicted formula, **$Li_{2.01}PS_{3.01}Cl_{0.97}$**, sits precisely at the theoretical lower limit of carrier concentration ($Li \approx 2.0$), effectively identifying a stable **Argyrodite-class electrolyte** ($Li_6PS_5Cl$ analog) without compromising the conductive network.

+## AURELIUS BATTERY OPTIMIZER
+The *Aurelius Battery Optimized* is a standalone backend service that allows researchers to:
+* **Screen Superionic Conductors:** Simulate complex co-doping recipes (e.g., mixing Cl, Br, and I) using Vegard's Law for lattice strain estimation.
+* **Real-Time Inference:** Uses **Server-Side Streaming (NDJSON)** to process large batches of candidates without connection timeouts.
+* **Physics-Aware Validation:** Automatically validates charge balance, solubility limits, and lattice stability before suggesting a candidate for synthesis.
+* **Resilient Architecture:** Integrated with the **Materials Project API** for ground-truth thermodynamic data, with a graceful fallback to theoretical estimation for novel compounds.